 - Treat your hair with care.
 Use hair care products that are free of harsh ingredients and avoid over-washing your hair.

 - Quit smoking.Smoking has adverse effects on the body and contributes to white hair.

 Even when you can make an effort to keep grey hair away for a good period of time, it will be almost inevitable.
 When hair turns grey, it may feel quite dry, fragile or frizzy, to prevent this, you should know what is causing it by undergoing a consultation with a specialist.
-At Hairfix, we offer a variety of hair restoration treatments, from preventive therapies to hair transplants (especially if graying has come accompanied by hair loss, too).
+At Hairfix, we offer a variety of hair restoration in Mexico treatments, from preventive therapies to hair transplant in Tijuana (especially if graying has come accompanied by hair loss, too).
 Call us today for a FREE online or in-office appointment!